fancygaphtrn/voltson-proxy/README.md

 * Send "true" to turn on the plug to `/voltson/{plug-uuid}`
 * Send "false" to turn off the plug to `/voltson/{plug-uuid}`
 * Plugs send "true" or "false" to `/voltson/{plug-uuid}/state` once they've actually changed state.
 Messages are retained.
 * Plugs send "online" or "offline" to `/voltson/{plug-uuid}/availability` depending on whether they are connected.
-Messages are retained.
+Messages are not retained.

 #### Home Assistant Example